 For our clients, this delivered nothing, yet they paid thousands for the “booth,” wasted time manning it for several days, not to mention the long hours spent creating collateral to hand out to all those visitors that never showed up.
 The good news is they did save on travel, hotel and food.
 So, there’s that.

-If you are looking for the biggest bang for your B2B marketing buck – be it left over from trade shows or going into 2021, feature articles in trade publications should be at the top of your list.
+If you are looking for the biggest bang for your marketing buck, feature articles in trade publications should be at the top of your list.
 You can do it yourself or call someone like us to help.
 Click here to set up a free call to learn more.

 Want to learn more about our content marketing services?
 Check out this page.